 So, starting with a ‘luxury’ colour and then a blue that’s ‘superior’.
 That’s a sign, right?

 Blue is also associated with trust, calm and serenity.
 It also has strong associations with wisdom and intelligence.
 Given the brand is called Three-Brains, we definitely felt we needed a blue colour for the association with these values.

 There’s also a nice richness to this shade of blue that would work well in many situations.
 It also seems to work well with both light and dark fonts, so we used it a lot in backgrounds.

-It’s our highlight colour in all the marketing articles which are a bit more theory driven than the other sections.
+It’s our highlight colour in all the marketing articles which are more theory driven than the other sections.

 This gave us two ‘cool’ colours.
 But, we knew that on certain parts of the site, we’d want something warmer.
 A colour that was more action-oriented.
-Something that gave us a colour that was more attention-grabbing.
+Something that was more attention-grabbing.

 We didn’t want to stray too far away from the premium feel of Japanese Violet, but something with a bit more vibrancy and impact.